ASSOCIATE ARTISTIC DIRECTOR & PRINCIPAL BALLET MASTER

-Montano has danced with the Cuban National Ballet and Ballet of Santiago de Cuba, under the direction of Maria Elena Martinez and Ballet of Camaguey under the direction of Fernando Alonso, as well as the National Ballet of Caracas.
-Internationally, he has performed in Israel, Germany, Italy, Peru, Mexico, Colombia, as well as Trinidad and Tobago.
-In the United States, he has performed with the Tulsa Ballet and Sarasota Ballet.
-His classical repertory includes Arlequinada, Coppelia, Don Quixote, Esmeralda, Diana and Acteon, Le Corsaire, Swan Lake, The Nutcracker, Paquita and Sleeping Beauty, among others.
-Montano has danced principal roles in contemporary works such as Carmina Burana, Doble Corchea, Majisimo, Midsummer Night’s Dream and Scherezade.
-He performed works by such contemporary masters as Nacho Duato, Stanton Welch, Mauro Galindo, Maria Eugenia Barrios, Vicente Nebrada, and Alberto Mendez.
+In Cuba, Montano danced with the Cuban National Ballet and Ballet of Santiago de Cuba, under the direction of Alicia Alonso and Maria Elena Martinez respectively, as well as Ballet of Camagüey under the direction of Fernando Alonso.
+He also made a great career with the National Ballet of Caracas under the direction of Vicente Nebrada.
+Internationally, he performed in Israel, Germany, Italy, Peru, Mexico, Colombia, Trinidad and Tobago, among others.
+In the United States, performed with the Tulsa Ballet and Sarasota Ballet.
+His classical repertoire includes Harlequinde, Coppelia, Don Quixote, La Esmeralda, Diana and Acteon, Le Corsaire, Swan Lake, The Nutcracker, Paquita, Sleeping Beauty, Romeo and Juliet, and many others.
+Montano also danced principal roles in neo-classical and contemporary works such as Carmina Burana, Doble Corchea, Majísimo, Midsummer Night’s Dream, and Schéhérazade, as well as works by Nacho Duato, Stanton Welch, Mauro Galindo, Maria Eugenia Barrios, Vicente Nebrada, and Alberto Méndez.

-Since 2007 when he joined the faculty of America’s Ballet School, Montano has staged full-length classical ballets including Sleeping Beauty, Le Corsaire, La Fille Mal Gardee, Coppelia, Don Quixote, Paquita and the Nutcracker.
+In 2007, he joined the faculty of America’s Ballet School, where he has staged full-length classical ballets including The Sleeping Beauty, Le Corsaire, La Fille Mal Gardeé, Coppelia, Don Quixote, Paquita, and the Nutcracker.

-Montano shares his strengths as an artist and educator, assisting students in development of proper ballet technique as well as partnering skills.
-He has been awarded as an “Outstanding Teacher” at the Youth America Grand Prix and American Dance Competitions.
-Since 2011, he has been an adjunct dance professor at the University of South Florida.
+Montano shares his strengths as an artist and educator, assisting students in the development of proper ballet technique as well as partnering skills.
+He has been awarded as an “Outstanding Teacher” at both the Youth America Grand Prix and the American Dance Competition.
+Since 2011, he has been an adjunct Dance Professor at the University of South Florida.